LincaMarius/ISAP-1_Instruction_Set/README.md

 -	PM = NOP * T3
 -	LI = NOP * T3

-Since steps T1, T2 and T3 are present and identical in any instruction we can say that they are independent of the executed instruction so we can rewrite the instructions as follows:
+Since steps T1, T2 and T3 are present and identical in any instruction we can say that they are independent of the executed instruction so we can rewrite the equations as follows:
 -	EP = T1
 -	LAR = T1
 -	CP = T2